akhayyat/pelican-page-hierarchy/README.md

 A [Pelican][1] plugin that creates a URL hierarchy for pages that matches the filesystem hierarchy of their sources.

-For example, the following filesystem structure for page sources will result in the URLs listed next to each page when this plugin is used and `PAGE_URL = 'pages/{slug}/'` and  `PAGE_SAVE_AS = 'pages/{slug}/index.html'` are set.
+For example, to have the following filesystem structure of page sources result in the URLs listed next to each file,

 ```text
 └── content/pages/           #   PAGE_DIR